Episode 7, Season 3

 - Timothy B. Tyson, Blood Done Sign My Name

-- Teaching Tolerance, Brown v.
+- Learning for Justice, Brown v.
 Board of Education of Topeka, Kansas

 - National Archives, Congress and the Voting Rights Act of 1965